rsubramanyam2994/food-project/data/recipes/README.md

-How to add a complete recipe to the database?
+How to add a regular recipe to the database?

 1. Create file in recipes/ and ensure to fill all fields.
 Refer gobi-curry.json as a sample file.
 2. Ensure all ingredients have an entry in cup-to-grams/ in one of the files, else add one with a TODO: